PaperStrike/async-shared-mutex/README.md

 ### Error handling

-If `task` throws / rejects, the lock is released and the error is re-thrown.
+If `task` throws / rejects, the mutex is unlocked and the error is re-thrown.
 No additional wrapping.

 ### Ordering example